Veronika0999/HH-Greece-project/README.md

   -  styles: CSS files for styling the website.
   -  html: HTML files defining the structure of web pages.

-## Author
-Me, Veronika.

-## Licence
-This project is created for practice, therefore there is no specific licence.

 ## Sources
 - JavaScript code for gallery: https://lokeshdhakar.com/projects/lightbox2/